Matrimonial Causes Act 1857: Background

-The Act
+The act

-The Act abolished Ecclesiastical jurisdiction regarding matrimonial matters, and for the first time made secular divorces possible (by court order).
-The Act created a new Court of Divorce and Matrimonial Causes and gave it jurisdiction to hear and decide civil actions for divorce.
+The act abolished ecclesiastical jurisdiction regarding matrimonial matters, and for the first time made secular divorces possible (by court order).
+The act created a new Court of Divorce and Matrimonial Causes and gave it jurisdiction to hear and decide civil actions for divorce.
 Further, it gave rights of audience both to common law barristers and civil law advocates, removing the advocates' previous monopoly in divorce proceedings.

-The Act allowed legal separation by either husband or wife on grounds of adultery, cruelty, or desertion.
+The act allowed legal separation by either husband or wife on grounds of adultery, cruelty, or desertion.
 However, were the petitioner an accessory to or condoned the adultery, a divorce could not be obtained.
-Section 57 of the Act also enabled the parties to remarry after divorce as though the marriage had been dissolved by the death of one of the spouses.
+Section 57 of the act also enabled the parties to remarry after divorce as though the marriage had been dissolved by the death of one of the spouses.

-It also altered the handling of adultery in English law: it abolished the crime of criminal conversation, but maintained the principle that 'since a wife's adultery caused injury to the husband, it entitled him to claim compensation from the adulterer', implying that the wife was the property of the husband – not least because wives could not claim compensation from adulterous husbands.
+It also altered the handling of adultery in English law: it abolished the crime of criminal conversation, but maintained the principle that "since a wife's adultery caused injury to the husband, it entitled him to claim compensation from the adulterer", implying that the wife was the property of the husband – not least because wives could not claim compensation from adulterous husbands.
 Compensation was no longer, however, paid to the cuckold, but to the court, and damages were not to be punitive or exemplary but purely to compensate a husband's loss of consortium (marital services) of his wife and damages to his reputation, honour, and family life.

-The Act did not treat women's and men's grounds for divorce equally (largely on the grounds that women's adultery was more serious because it introduced doubt as to the paternity of possible heirs).
-Thus a husband could petition for divorce on the sole grounds that his wife had committed adultery, whereas a wife could only hope for a divorce based on adultery combined with other offences such as incest, cruelty, bigamy, desertion, etc. (or based on cruelty alone).
+The act did not treat women's and men's grounds for divorce equally (largely on the grounds that women's adultery was more serious because it introduced doubt as to the paternity of possible heirs).
+Thus a husband could petition for divorce on the sole grounds that his wife had committed adultery, whereas a wife could only hope for a divorce based on adultery combined with other offences such as incest, cruelty, bigamy, desertion, etc.

-The Act also required that a suit by a husband for adultery name the adulterer as a co-respondent, whereas this was not required in a suit by a wife.
+The act also required that a suit by a husband for adultery name the adulterer as a co-respondent, whereas this was not required in a suit by a wife.

+Before the Matrimonial Causes Act 1937 (1 Edw.
+8. & 1 Geo.
+6. c.
+57), adultery was the only ground of divorce in English law, although judicial separation could be obtained on other grounds too.
+In 1923, the law was equalised with respect to adultery, allowing a wife to also divorce her husband solely on the ground of adultery.
+Before the Matrimonial Causes Act 1923 (13 & 14 Geo.
+5. c.
+19), a man could divorce on the ground of a wife's adultery, but a woman could only divorce by proving a husband's adultery aggravated by other misconduct (eg. adultery and cruelty).
+The Matrimonial Causes Act 1937 broadened the grounds for divorce, adding additional reasons for which a divorce could be granted.

 Implementation and impact

-The Act came into force on 1 January 1858.
+The act came into force on 1 January 1858. and moved divorce proceedings from parliament to court.